openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 The binding does not require any specific configuration.

 Note that the commands are executed in the context and with the privileges of the process running the java virtual machine.
 It is not advised to run the virtual machine as superuser/root.
+Have a closer look at the example for how to test if the command you want to execute can run as user you like.

 ## Thing Configuration